jgarache/Classic-Pong/README.md

 # Classic-Pong

-I recreated the classic "Pong" while studying "Game Programming in C++: Creating 3D Games."
+I recreated the classic "Pong" using SDL and studying "Game Programming in C++: Creating 3D Games."

 Objective: